cloudamqp/terraform-provider-cloudamqp/docs/data-sources/plugins.md

 Use this data source to retrieve information about installed and available plugins for the CloudAMQP instance.

-~> CloudAMQP Terraform provider [v1.10.0](https://github.com/cloudamqp/terraform-provider-cloudamqp/releases/tag/v1.10.0) there is support for multiple retries when requesting information about plugins.
-This was introduced to avoid `ReadPlugin error 400: Timeout talking to backend`.

 ## Example Usage

 ```hcl